-Due dates: The main assignment is to post once a week, for a total of 15 posts.
-The due date on the syllabus and assignment page is Monday of each week.
-If you’re a day or two late, don’t worry, but be sure to post weekly and stay on the schedule of assignments.
+Due dates: The main assignment is to post once a week, for a total of 15 posts, and to write a comment each week on someone else’s post.
+The due date on the syllabus and assignment page is Thursday of each week.
+If you’re a couple of days late, don’t worry, but be sure to post weekly and stay on the schedule of assignments.
 Keeping up is one of the hardest parts of the class, so do your best not to fall behind, and if you have any problems, please send me a note.
 Submitting your work on schedule is also part of the final grade.

 Readings: All the course materials are online except for the two travel books you’re assigned to read.
 You can choose any books off the suggested reading list for your abroad site.
 If you want to use a book not on the list, please check with me first.
 The suggested book lists are on the sidebar menu.

 Comments: In addition to writing your posts, you’re also required to write a comment on someone else’s post for every assignment.
 While it may be difficult to read everyone else’s blog every week, try to read a few and comment on one.
+So that every post gets a comment, pick a post that hasn’t received a comment yet (under the post title, it will say “Leave a Comment” rather than showing how many comments have been made).
+The comments should be done soon after the week’s posts go up.
+Try to keep up so that you aren’t commenting on posts from a couple of weeks back.
 Writing comments is an important part of the course, and it will help make the class more of a group sharing with each other, rather than everyone just working and writing in a vacuum.
 The comments are also part of the grade.
-The comments should be done soon after the post goes up.
-Try to keep up so that you aren’t commenting on posts from a couple of weeks back.
-Note that the website contains both the posts you’re writing and posts from other classes as well as news items that I have posted.
-When you choose a post to comment on, make sure it’s by another student in the class.

 Use Word and save your posts: While one can easily write a post using the WordPress text editor, things can get lost in the process of posting, so it’s better to write your posts in Word.
 Do a spellcheck while you’re in Word, then copy and paste into the text editor box.
 Keep all your posts in a folder on your computer, just in case there’s a problem with the website.